Fayemi advocates increased investment in health sector – The Sun Nigeria

 From Fred Ezeh and Charity Nwakaudu, Abuja

-The Governor who spoke through his Commissioner for Health, Oyebanji Filani, at a one day roundtable dialogue on private sector intervention in health care in Nigeria held in Abuja, on Thursday, explained that Nigeria has experienced at least one outbreak per year in the last ten years and that requires more readiness.
+The governor, who spoke through his Commissioner for Health, Oyebanji Filani, at a one day roundtable dialogue on private sector intervention in health care in Nigeria, in Abuja, yesterday, said Nigeria has experienced, at least, one outbreak per year in the last 10 years and that requires more readiness.

-Dr. Fayemi stressed that there is a significant relationship between the health, productivity and economic development of any given society, saying that the role of both private and public sectors in the provision of healthcare in Nigeria can not be overemphasized.
+Fayemi said there is a significant relationship between the health, productivity and economic development of any given society, saying the role of both private and public sectors in the provision of healthcare in Nigeria can not be overemphasised.

-His words: “We will continue to demonstrate and show our interest in health sector because of the linkage between health, productivity and economic wellbeing.
-So, as a state we will continue to focus on that.
+“We will continue to demonstrate and show our interest in health sector because of the linkage between health, productivity and economic wellbeing.
+So, as a state, we will continue to focus on that.

-“In the last 10 years, Nigeria has experienced at least an outbreak per year.
+“In the last 10 years, Nigeria has experienced, at leas, an outbreak per year.
 In Ekiti State for instance, we have taken advantage of the COVID-19 pandemic to strengthen our public health security.
 We have decentralised testing to 145 testing centres, the highest in the country, and improved our disease surveillance capacity to pick up early signals of possible outbreaks.

 “There’s a strong economic rationale for investing in health.
 Good health boosts individual and household income, as well as a country’s income in different ways.
 Healthier adults are more productive and healthier, well-nourished children are more likely to go to school and remain in school, which in turn is linked to higher earnings in adulthood.